 Mark and Cut Sides for the Dollhouse Scale "Glass" Display Case

 With the front and top of the display case bent to shape, it is time to cut and fit sides into the bend of the case.
-To do this, lay your bent front section over sheet acrylic and mark a rectangle which will fit inside the curved front edge (see photo).
+To do this, lay your bent front section over sheet acrylic and mark a rectangle that will fit inside the curved front edge.
 Use a sharp craft knife and or a razor saw to cut the sides for your case from the acrylic sheet.Continue to 3 of 6 below.

 03 of 06

 Mark the Curve of the Front Onto the Side Sections of the Acrylic Display Case

 Lay the rectangle for the side section of the acrylic display case underneath the curved top section, matching the upper and inner edges so they fit inside the curved front section as shown in the photo.
 Use a sharp-pointed awl or a nail or darning needle to mark the curve on the top of the front section of the case, onto the rectangular side section.
 Repeat to mark the other side section of the case.Continue to 4 of 6 below.